borgbackup/borg/docs/deployment/pull-backup.rst

     chroot /tmp/sshfs

 Now we are on the backup system but inside a chroot with the target's root file system.
-We have a copy of BorgBackup binary in ``/usr/local/bin`` and the repository in ``/borgrepo``, and can run a simple
+We have a copy of Borg binary in ``/usr/local/bin`` and the repository in ``/borgrepo``.
+Now Borg is able to map the user/group names of the backup files to the actual IDs on the client, and we can run

 ::

-    borg extract /borgrepo::archive
+    borg extract /borgrepo::archive PATH

-to restore the whole archive.
+to partially restore whatever we like.
 Finally we need to exit chroot, unmount all the stuff and clean up:

 ::